-Yet Schreiner does attempt to justify his stance with more than an untenable claim about logic; he offers biblical data in support of the thesis that election in the Old Testament was primarily individual.
-He points to the individual election of Abraham, Isaac, and Jacob.
-But ironically, these very examples are corporate in nature and support the concept salvation.
-Apart from the patriarchs (and possibly Moses), whose election is unique due to its corporate significance, there is no reference to the election of a specific individual unto spiritual salvation in the OT.
-The vast majority of the few references there are to individual election is of election to service within the elect people, such as kings and leaders.
+Yet Schreiner does attempt to justify his stance with more than an untenable claim about logic; he offers biblical data in support of the thesis that election in the Old Testament was primarily individual.67 He points to the individual election of Abraham, Isaac, and Jacob.
+But ironically, these very examples are corporate in nature and support the concept of a primarily corporate election vis-à-vis the covenant people of God.
+Each of these individuals was chosen as the corporate head and representative of the covenant and his covenant descendants.
+The significance of this individual election for the covenant people was not that each of them would be chosen individually in the same way as Abraham, Isaac, or Jacob, but that they would be chosen as a consequence of their identification with Abraham, Isaac, or Jacob (see sections I, II, and III.2-3 above).68

-Abasciano, "Election," 353-54; see Moo, "Romans 9-11," 254-58 (cf. Moo, Romans, 586, esp. n.
+66 Abasciano, "Election," 353-54; see Moo, "Romans 9-11," 254-58 (cf. Moo, Romans, 586, esp. n.
 73); Piper, Justification of God, 64.

-&lt;sup>67 See Schreiner, "Response," 381-82.
+67 See Schreiner, "Response," 381-82.
 Schreiner admits "that the emphasis in the OT is on corporate election" (381), but it must be remembered that he considers it logically impossible that this could mean a group being chosen with the election of individuals consequent on membership in the group.
 For him, corporate election simply means the election of a group as the consequence of the separate individual election of a number of individuals who are then gathered together into a group.